-Falling mortgage rates have revved up refinance opportunities for homeowners nationwide.
-Falling rates bring new chances for homeowners to refinance, while also allowing potential homebuyers to qualify for larger mortgage loans without increasing their monthly payment.
+Consistently low mortgage rates continue to provide refinance opportunities for homeowners nationwide.
+Lower mortgage rates bring new chances for homeowners to refinance, while also allowing potential homebuyers to qualify for larger mortgage loans without increasing their monthly payment.

 7 reasons to refinance now